smu-cs-3353/22s-pa02-amogus/README.md

 ### Timsort

-This sorting algorithm is a hybrid sorting algorithm, consisting of Insertion Sort and Merging from Merge Sort.
-It should be noted that these two fundamental algorithms are modified for Timsort to work on portions of the array.
+This sorting algorithm is a hybrid sorting algorithm, consisting of <b>Insertion Sort</b> and Merging from <b>Merge Sort</b>.
+It should be noted that these two fundamental algorithms are modified for <b>Timsort</b> to work on portions of the array.
-The algorithm splits the array up into 2^n segments known as "Run."
-Insertion Sort operates on each 2^n segment of the array, and then the segments are merged together incrementally using the modified merge discussed above.
+The algorithm splits the array up into 2^n segments known as "Run." <b>Insertion Sort</b> operates on each 2^n segment of the array, and then the segments are merged together incrementally using the modified merge discussed above.
 See code for a more detailed description of the functions and such.
 Further analysis of this algorithm can be found in the [analysis section](#algorithm-analysis).

 #### Timsort Time Complexity